Create and control browser windows.

 win.loadURL('https://github.com')

-Note that even for apps that use ready-to-show event, it is still recommended to set backgroundColor to make app feel more native.
+Note that even for apps that use ready-to-show event, it is still recommended to set backgroundColor to make the app feel more native.

 By using parent option, you can create child windows: